 The enzyme subtilisin was highlighted in a medical research review of enzymes with potential for the laundry industry, and it’s included in Blueland to help break down protein stains.

-The detergent tablet contains another interesting and novel ingredient called amylase, which is an enzyme effective for catalyzing (breaking down) starch, and was shown to be a detergent-compatible bacterial amylase in a recent research review.
+Blueland's laundry detergent tablet contains another interesting enzyme called amylase, which is effective for catalyzing (breaking down) starch, and was shown in a 2014 meta-study to be an effective and non-toxic laundry detergent ingredient.

-The laundry starter set comes with a tin (rather than plastic), and refill tablets are packaged in paper pouches, so this is the most environmentally-friendly laundry product that we’ve reviewed.
+The laundry starter set comes with a tin (rather than plastic), and refill tablets are packaged in paper pouches, so this is the most environmentally-friendly laundry product that we’ve reviewed on Illuminate Health.

 Blueland Dish Soap Review

-The dish soap contains similar active ingredients to the hand soap, but has no added fragrance.
+The dish soap contains similar active ingredients to the hand soap, but is fragrance-free and preservative-free.

-Another benefit of their dish soap is the container is silicone, rather than plastic, which is a much better environmental choice.
+Another benefit of their dish soap is the container (called the "Forever Shaker" is made of silicone, rather than plastic, which is a much better environmental choice.

-We would recommend Blueland dish soap, and find it to be a much safer and healthier option than commercial dish soap like Dawn.
+We recommend Blueland dish soap, and find it to be a much safer, healthier and environmentally-friendly option than commercial dish soap like Dawn.